Azure/aml-function/README.md

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Faml-function%2Fmaster%2F.cloud%2F.azure%2Fazuredeploy.json)

 # aml_function
-This repository contains an Azure Function app which contains an Http Trigger function.
-The function can send github repository dispatch event when triggered.
-The function name is generic_trigger function which can be invoked by sending a POST request.
-The function has a specified set of Azure event sources, if the request body contains any of these event sources then it converts the event_type to an appropriate format understandable by Github workflows and sends the repository dispatch event to the Github repository specified in the request parameter.
+This repository contains an Azure Function app code which contains an Http Trigger function.
+The function named 'generic_trigger' can send github repository dispatch event when triggered.
+The function can be invoked by sending a POST request.
+The function process the Azure events if the event source is from the list of Azure Resources specified below.
+The function converts the event_type to an appropriate format understandable by Github workflows and sends the repository dispatch event to the Github repository specified in the request parameter.
 This function-app once deployed, can be registered to event grid either manually or with ARM template by specifying the function endpoint as webhook url of event subscription using GitHub workflow.

 ### 1. Prerequisites